-Barnsley Council focuses on creativity, ambition, and people.
-Our award-winning council is on an exciting journey of change and is putting local people at the heart of everything we do.
+Creativity, ambition and a focus on people.
+That’s what matters at Barnsley Council.
+Our award-winning council is on an exciting journey of change.
+It’s all about putting local people at the heart of everything, listening to and doing good for our communities.
 We’re now more innovative, more efficient and provide better value for money.
-The changes are clear to see - from new businesses and jobs, improving school results with better outcomes for young people to museums being recognised for their community engagement.
+The changes are clear to see - from new businesses and jobs, to improving school results and to museums being recognised for their community engagement.

 Shape a better future with us